bukkabu-gpu/Tensor-Frame/CONTRIBUTING.md

 ### Pull Request Checklist

+- [ ] Did I use the .githooks to see if my code passes tests?
 - [ ] My code follows the project's code style
 - [ ] I have added tests that prove my fix/feature works
 - [ ] All tests pass locally